 How much angbao money do I give?
 It’s a question that hovers as CNY approaches us every single year.
 The answer is simple: the amount really depends on your personal financial circumstances.
-If you’re in doubt, look no further.
-We present a practical method to customise your own rates as well as some angbao rules and etiquette to take note of.
+Here's a practical method to customise your rates and some angbao rules and etiquette to take note of

 It’s that time of the year again.
 Angbao (also called hongbao/angpow) guides to save the day.
 You know, articles that aim to tell you how much to put into those red envelopes you’re expected to give out during the Chinese New Year.